satomigorodetsky/Gourmet/README.md

 ## Implementation Timeline

 * Phase 1 (Day 1 & 2)
-    * Render basic chart
+    * Sort data and research on d3
-    *
+    * Render bar chart (with csv data)
 * Phase 2 (Day 3 & 4)
-    * Import CSV Data
+    * Make sure selector for bar chart works
-    * Make sure
+    * implement bubble chart
 * Phase 3  Day 5
     * Complete HTML and CSS for site elements
     * Production README

 ## Bonus Feature
-* allow users to see all the restraunts when they click
+* allow users to see all the restraunts when they click bubble chart